-In family court, a "show cause hearing" goes by many names, depending on the state and county where it takes place; it’s also called an "order to show cause," a "motion for an order to show cause," and a "rule to show cause" hearing.
+In family court, a "show cause hearing" goes by many names, depending on the state and county where it takes place.
+It may also called an "order to show cause," a "motion for an order to show cause," and a "rule to show cause" hearing.

-A show cause hearing is scheduled when one spouse (or a parent) involved in a family law or domestic relations case, files legal paperwork asking the court for some specific relief.
-These hearings can relate to many types of family court orders, including the enforcement of custody and visitation, property, and alimony orders.
+Spouses or parents who are involved in a divorce, custody, or other family law case may file a legal request (often called a "motion for an order to show cause"), asking the court for some specific relief.
+These requests may relate to many types of family court orders, including the enforcement of custody and visitation, property, and alimony orders.

-For example, let's say a custodial parent continually violates a custody order by interfering with the non-custodial parent's visitation time.
-The custodial parent keeps “forgetting" to drop the children off on Saturday mornings as stated in the order or claims that the children have play-dates, soccer or other activities that make the scheduled visits impossible.
-This goes on for several weeks despite the non-custodial parent's phone calls and complaints.
+For example, let's say a custodial parent (the one who lives with the child most of the time) continually violates a custody order by withholding or interfering with the noncustodial parent's visitation time.
+The custodial parent might keep "forgetting" to drop the children off on Saturday mornings, as required in the custody order, or repeatedly claims that the children have play dates, soccer or other activities that make the scheduled visits impossible.
+This goes on for several weeks despite the noncustodial parent's phone calls and complaints.

-The non-custodial parent can file a “Motion for an Order to Show Cause” (which may be called something slightly different, depending on where you live and your local court rules) and a supporting statement of facts showing all the ways in which the custodial parent has disobeyed the court's visitation order.
-The non-custodial parent will also ask the court for some specific remedy, such as an order that the custodial parent obey the visitation schedule, an order changing the visitation schedule, or even an order transferring custody to the non-custodial parent.
+The noncustodial parent can file a motion for an order to show cause (which may be called something slightly different, depending on where you live and your local court rules), along with a supporting statement of facts detailing how the custodial parent has disobeyed the court's visitation order.
+The noncustodial parent will also ask the court for some specific relief, such as an order that the custodial parent obey the visitation schedule, an order changing the visitation schedule, or even an order transferring custody to the noncustodial parent.

-Procedures for filing an order to show cause will vary from state to state and even between counties and districts, so you should check your local court's website for more information.
+Procedures for filing an order to show cause will vary from state to state, and even between counties and court districts.
+So you should check your local court's website or speak with the court clerk for more information.
 You should also see if your local court has a family law facilitator or some other type of self-help department that can provide legal information or assistance.
 Some county bar associations also provide free legal services to individuals with lower incomes.

 If you can afford it, you may want to speak with an experienced family law attorney for more information and suggestions about presenting your case in court.
 Court proceedings can be complicated if you're not skilled in the law of evidence and court procedure.
-Depending on the complexity of your case, it may be a good idea to hire a lawyer who can represent you in court.
+Depending on the complexity of your case, it may be a good idea to hire a lawyer who can represent your interests